domingoclub/website/content/2021-04-30-journal/2021-07-11/_index.md

 We sent a prototype version of our Incubator Necklace to [See U Brussels](https://www.see-u.brussels/) in the context of their *Bingo Escabelle* which took place on Sunday 11th July.

 !!! notes "What is an Incubator Necklace?"
     Our incubator necklace is a playful invitation to observe and understand the collaboration with natural processes.
-Visit the [[incubator-necklace]] page to discover it.
+Visit the [incubator necklace](incubator-necklace.html) page to discover it.

 *Bingo Escabelle* put the spotlight on engaged Brussels projects and collectives by presenting their creative work during a fun and convivial moment.